Development is an inherently political process of change that tests human relationships.

 IELTS: 6.5 (with a minimum of 6.0 in each component)

-The University accepts other evidence of English language attainment; please see the Postgraduate Admissions web pages.
+The University accepts other evidence of English language attainment; please see our postgraduate English language requirements.